 - Consider: In this stage, ask questions about what your child is experiencing, and offer help labeling emotions if needed.
 Make sure you validate rather than try to tell your child not to feel certain things.
 You might mean well by saying, “Don’t be scared,” but actually, a child can find this invalidating.
 Instead, you might say, “Yes, it is a scary situation.
 Let’s see how we can help you feel safe.
 Do you want me to hold you?”

 - Act: This is an important teaching moment to share with children about how feelings are important information that can guide our actions in a healthy and appropriate manner.
 Of course, healthy and appropriate actions for kids are going to be different from adults in certain situations, but they’re still important.
-Depending on age and circumstance, healthy and appropriate actions might include being present with your child and facilitating a “Hello, I appreciate you” type of conversation with a police officer, guiding them to write a letter expressing their views or feelings to a community leader, drawing a picture that connects with their feelings, or writing a letter to troops.
+Depending on age and circumstance, healthy and appropriate actions might include being present with your child and facilitating a “Hello, I appreciate you” type of conversation with a police officer or community leader, writing a letter to your local congressperson, drawing a picture that connects with their feelings, or writing a letter to troops.

 - Reflect: In this stage, ask your child how it felt to take action.
 Encourage him or her to experience pride in having shown an interest in others, if that’s what happened.
 If the action was more centered around the child, like simply wanting to be held close and feel safe, then remind the child he or she can return for more cuddles anytime, whether they’re feeling scared or not.

 - Ease: Being given permission to ease into something else is a very important step for children.
 They need the adult to guide them that it’s okay to move forward.
 Something like, “Well, I’m glad we talked about that and spent some time on it together.
 Do you feel like it might be a good time for us to do something else now, like maybe go outside for a while?” lets the child know that while it is good to focus on whatever issue was causing the upset, it’s also good and perfectly okay to move forward and think about other things too.